kamni/nodonuts/README.md

     cd <path-to-nodonuts-project>
     mkdir nodonuts/whoosh_index

-3. Generate the search indexes:
+3. Generate the search indexes for the first time:

     python manage.py rebuild_index

-These indexes will need to be rebuilt whenever new recipes/tags are added or recipes change.
+These indexes will need to be updated whenever new recipes/tags are added or recipes change.
+You can do this manually by running:

+    python manage.py update_index recipes

+To automate this, you may consider creating a cron job on your server.
+Here is an example entry:

+    0 * * * *  cd <path to project> && <path to venv>/bin/python manage.py update_index recipes

 ### Configuration Note: